bunq/phava_spec/README.md

 <!-- can you please add an example? :)? -->

+**Never use aliases in any other level than the API**

+No calls or messages must use aliases to find object IDs with the exception of the calls of the API.

-5. **Keep your methods small** <!-- is "small" an official attribute? -->
+5. **Keep functions small** <!-- is "small" an official attribute? -->

 All methods must be simple and to the point.
-If a method have more than four arguments, it is too complex.
+If a method has more than four arguments, it is too complex.
 Split it up, or pass an Object instead.

 <!-- can you please add an example? :)? -->